xavierroy/fictional-vault/content/books/A-More-Beautiful-Question.md

 ---
 [📚](/moc/books.md)

-# A More Beautiful Question by Warren Berger

 ## Summary

 You don't learn unless you question.
 Asking the right questions, we can be innovative and creative and be successful in our endeavors.